JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 shinyApp(ui, server)
 ```

-Note that jQuery takes a selector so one could very well use a class to hide and show multiple elements (with said class) at once.
+Note that jQuery\index{jQuery} takes a selector so one could very well use a class to hide and show multiple elements (with said class) at once.

 ```r
 library(shiny)